|

 I shall always be the one who just had qualities;

-I shall always be the one who has waited for a gate to open next a wall without a door
+I shall always be the one who has waited for a gate to open next

 And sang the song of the infinite in a poultry-yard,